|

 (17141758)

-LITHUANIA, 2005, the Jesuit Church of St. Casimir in VilniusJesuits began construction of this church in 1604; it was finished and consecrated in 1635.
-But burned down in 1655 and again in 1707 and 1749.
+LITHUANIA, 2005, the Jesuit Church of St. Casimir in Vilnius, Scott 797Jesuits began construction of this church in 1604; it was finished and consecrated in 1635.
+But it burned down in 1655 and again in 1707 and 1749.
 The Jesuit architect and astronomer Tomas ebrauskas headed the reconstruction of the church in 1749-55.
 His work can be seen in the graded cupola and the main altar.

 GUYANA, 1985, a series on Georgetown architecture, Scott 918, 921

-In 1873 the Prime Minister Rainilaiarivony gave the Catholic mission the land on which the Tananarivo cathedral is now built.
-Three sets of plans were considered, but the one chosen was those of Jesuit Father Alphonse Taix.
+In 1873 Prime Minister Rainilaiarivony gave the Catholic mission the land on which the Tananarivo cathedral is now built.
+Three sets of plans were considered, but the ones chosen were those of the Jesuit father Alphonse Taix.
 The cornerstone was laid that year, the cathedral was completed 17 years later and consecrated in 1890.
 Three years later the cathedral of Fianarantsoa (1893) was also built according to his plans.

-Since then the name of the country has changed to Malagasy, and that of the diocese and the capital to Antananarivo.
-The Tananarivo Cathedral of the Immaculate Conception, is usually referred to as the Catholic Cathedral of Andohalo, the area of the city in which it is located.
+Since then the name of the capital has been changed to Antananarivo.
+The Tananarivo Cathedral of the Immaculate Conception, is usually referred to as the Catholic cathedral of Andohalo, the area of the city in which it is located.

 (1870 -1949)